Dec 1, 2021

-Many marketers believe that the only way to achieve success in the workplace is to climb the corporate ladder as a full-time employee.
-What they don’t realize is that they have another choice: becoming a self-employed marketing consultant.
+Many marketers believe that the only way to achieve success in the workplace is to climb the ladder as a full-time employee.
+What they don’t realize is that there’s another choice: becoming a self-employed marketing consultant.

 If you have all of these skills (or plan to cultivate them), you’re well on your way to becoming a successful marketing consultant.

 Now that you know the skills you need, there are some actions you can take to further cement your career success.

 You will struggle to get the clients you want (or any at all) if you can’t build trust.
 A great LinkedIn profile that includes recommendations along with website testimonials can help build your reputation to foster trust.
 There are three things a client needs to trust you: the certainty that you will deliver; the belief that you’re worth your fee, and a guarantee that you will provide a clear and timely response if they contact you.